rocketinventor/youtube-article-view/README.md

 - Manually read a video by pasting it's video id after "#/video/" in url and pressing enter
 - Find "articles" (videos) and "authors" (channels) by searching for them by title, id, or url
 - A 'homepage' with recommended/featured YouTube reading
+- Suggests alternate languages to read article in when not avaliable in current language
 - Show video description if no CC
 - Show tittle above article and as webpage title
 - Show HQ thumbnail inline, at top of article